ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 ## Goals
 The goal of this project is to define a SOAP interface for the Inventory datasource and implement the data access object as JPA entities.
 The operations are visible in the wsdl saved [here](docs/ws.wsdl).
 This wsdl is used for documentation purpose but it can also be imported in API Connect or IBM Integration Bus for interface mapping.
 The WSDL can be visible by using a web browser to the following URL:
 * when deploy on premise liberty server: http://172.16.254.44:9080/inventory/ws?WSDL
-* when deploy on ICP, you need to have a name resolution for the dal.brown.case then the URL is http://dal.brown.case/inventory/ws?WSDL
+* when deploy on ICP, you need to have a name resolution for the dal.brown.case (map the ICP proxy IP address to this hostname in your /etc/hosts) then the URL is http://dal.brown.case/inventory/ws?WSDL

 ## Technology
 The application is packaged as a war file to be deployed to a lightweight server like [IBM WebSphere Liberty profile](https://developer.ibm.com/wasdev/downloads/download-latest-stable-websphere-liberty-runtime).
 The code uses JPA 2.0 and JAXWS 2.2 APIs (See [JAXWS summary note](docs/jaxws.md)).

-The server configuration defines the features needed and the datasource configuration.
+The server configuration defines the features needed and the data source configurations.
 To get understanding on our server configuration see the explanation [here](docs/liberty-server.md).

 The data model is simple as illustrated below: